accesscode-2-2/snow-leopard/Unit-2/week-4.md

 GOAL: Review for assessment.

-Last week goal: Continue touch-typing and Ray Wenderlich Core Data Tutorial.
+*Last week goal*: Continue touch-typing and Ray Wenderlich Core Data Tutorial.
 STATUS: touch-typing achieved, substituted Parse tutorial for Core Data tutorial.

 **Charles**

 GOAL: Work on a website, add tabs to it.

-LAST WEEK GOAL: achieved.
+*Last week goal*: achieved.
 Worked on a side project (website) and Core Data.

 **Umar**

 GOAL: Work on unit-2 final project.

-LAST WEEK GOAL: Go over core data.
+*Last week goal*: Go over core data.
 STATUS: achieved.

 **Ayuna**

 GOAL: Write a blog post about the hackathon; finish the final project, learn from it; work on a side project.

-LAST WEEK GOAL: was absent.
+*Last week goal*: was absent.
 STATUS: -

 **Zoufishan**

 GOAL: Work on final project.

-LAST WEEK GOAL: Continue learning Swift.
+*Last week goal*: Continue learning Swift.
 STATUS: went through some documentation.

 **Derek**

 GOAL: Do Ray Wenderlich tutorial.

-LAST WEEK GOAL: Do Ray Wenderlich tutorial.
+*Last week goal*: Do Ray Wenderlich tutorial.
 STATUS: in progress, doing it.